3 Nurturing Your Future

 Student Minds empowers students to look after their own mental health, support others and create change, find out more at studentminds.org.uk and in the video in Figure 3.16 which describes why it is important to talk about student mental health.

 Figure 3.16: Talking about mental health is a crucial part of helping those who are suffering from it.
-You can also watch the 1 minute video embedded in this figure is also available at youtu.be/PiqcSSDwvvY (Example 2016b)
+You can also watch the 1 minute video embedded in this figure is also available at youtu.be/PiqcSSDwvvY (Peter Byte 2016)

 3.6.10 Togetherall